-189. In 2006, General Motors issued an RFQ to DENSO, Diamond Electric, Toyo Denso, and Mitsubishi Electric for Ignition Coils to be installed in the HFV6 engines, L850 engines, and Gen IV engines.
+- 201. In 2006, General Motors issued an RFQ to DENSO, Diamond Electric, Toyo Denso, and Mitsubishi Electric for Ignition Coils to be installed in the HFV6 engines, L850 engines, and Gen IV engines.
 DENSO was the incumbent for L850 and HFV6 engines.
 Mitsubishi Electric was the incumbent for Gen IV engines.
-DENSO discussed the RFQ with Mitsubishi Electric, Diamond Electric, and Toyo Denso.

-190. DENSO and Mitsubishi Electric exchanged bid information during two telephone conversations, one in February and one in March of 2006.
+DENSO discussed the RFQ with Mitsubishi Electric, Diamond Electric, and Toyo Denso. - 202.
+DENSO and Mitsubishi Electric exchanged bid information during two telephone conversations, one in February and one in March of 2006.
 After those conversations, DENSO and Mitsubishi Electric met on approximately March 16, 2006 to further coordinate their response to the RFQ.
 During that meeting, Mitsubishi Electric agreed to bid higher for the L850 and HFV6 engines and DENSO agreed to bid higher for the Gen IV engines.
 DENSO's and Mitsubishi Electric's and Mr. attended at least one of these meetings.

-191. DENSO and Mitsubishi Electric also coordinated bids with Diamond Electric.
+- 203. DENSO and Mitsubishi Electric also coordinated bids with Diamond Electric.
 In March 2006, Diamond Electric and DENSO met to discuss their bids.
 Diamond Electric agreed to respect DENSO's incumbency for L850 and HFV6 engines.
 DENSO's also told Diamond Electric that DENSO would respect Mitsubishi Electric's incumbency for Gen IV engines and Diamond Electric expressed to DENSO an interest in discussing the RFQ with Mitsubishi Electric.
-Ultimately, Diamond Electric refrained from submitting a quote to General Motors for Ignition Coils to be supplied for these engines.

-192. DENSO also coordinated bids with Toyo Denso.
-In February 2006, DENSO's tried to contact Toyo Denso's Mr. Contact about responding to the RFQ.
-An individual at Toyo Denso told DENSO's Contact that Mr. Contact was away on a business trip and further that the matter could only be discussed with Mr. Contact Weastec, Inc. ("Weastec"), the U.S. subsidiary of Toyo Denso.
-Contact weastec contacted DENSO International America's Contact defined that Toyo Denso had received the RFQ.
+Ultimately, Diamond Electric refrained from submitting a quote to General Motors for Ignition Coils to be supplied for these engines. - tried to contact Toyo Denso's Mr. about responding to the RFQ.
+An individual at Toyo Denso told DENSO's that Mr. was away on a business trip and further that the matter could only be discussed with Mr. DENSO's asked DENSO International America's to contact Weastec, Inc. ("Weastec"), the U.S. subsidiary of Toyo Denso. of Weastec contacted DENSO International America's about the RFQ.
 During this conversation, Weastec noted that Toyo Denso had received the RFQ and wanted to know how it should be handled.
-Weastec ultimately confirmed that Toyo Denso would not submit a bid.

-193. As planned, General Motors awarded the L850 and HFV6 Ignition Coil business to DENSO, and awarded the Gen IV Ignition Coil business to Mitsubishi Electric.
+Weastec ultimately confirmed that Toyo Denso would not submit a bid. - 205.
+As planned, General Motors awarded the L850 and HFV6 Ignition Coil business to DENSO, and awarded the Gen IV Ignition Coil business to Mitsubishi Electric.